 Content Creator Performance Tutorial

 - Top Organic Keywords is, again, straightforward.
 For that individual URL (not the overall site), these are the top keywords that land there.
-So you can then see what content is on that page and then compare it to the queries that bring in visitors.
+You can then see what content is on that page and compare it to the queries that bring in visitors.
 You can then take advantage of that by crafting complementary content that answers the same or similar questions for those keywords.

 There’s a lot more involved in SEMRush and similar tools.
 But in terms of looking for what to blog about.
 This should get you started with enough know-how to scratch the surface.
 Generate some ideas to keep you moving forward as you experiment with the platform.

-Finally, we want to put out some simple, but often underutilized advice.
+Finally, we want to offer some simple, often underutilized advice.
 Blog about topics you want to read or need to read.
 The old cliche that our teachers would tell us.
-“If you have a question, someone else in the room does, too”.
+“If you have a question, someone else in the room does, too.”
 Applies here.
-You can find definite holes in the content market.
-If you have questions about the topic that you can’t find answers to.
-Write a case study once you figure out how to do it for yourself.
+We hope this tutorial article with essential guidelines for a blog content creator has helped you.